TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.19.md

 ---

-thy seed also had been as the sand, and the offspring of thy bowels like the grains thereof: his name would not be cut off nor destroyed from before me.
+your seed also had been as the sand, and the offspring of your body like its grains: his name would not be cut off nor destroyed from before me.